crownedgrouse/be2bill/README.md

 with the notable difference that Erlang is a [functional langage](https://en.wikipedia.org/wiki/Erlang_(programming_language)), and not an Object Oriented langage.

-To do so, object are [records](http://erlang.org/doc/reference_manual/records.html), and class methods are callbacks in [gen_server](http://erlang.org/doc/design_principles/gen_server_concepts.html).
+To do so, objects are [records](http://erlang.org/doc/reference_manual/records.html), and class methods are callbacks in [gen_server](http://erlang.org/doc/design_principles/gen_server_concepts.html).

 ## Other differences ##